11 Reasons Your Portable AC Fills with Water Too Quickly

 3. There is also a possibility of other electronic components causing incorrect fan operation like switch, relay, control board etc. After diagnosis, they will need to be replaced by exact same model and type.

-If that is the case, only thing you should do is to look for faults that are prominent and noticeable.
+If that is the case, the only thing you should do is to look for faults that are prominent and noticeable.
 Your life is more important than anything.

 8. Clogged Evaporator Coils